 Please let the Scout know before he starts his planning what you need to have done, and any limitations you have on how or when it is to be done.
 Once he has written his initial project proposal, he will ask you to approve that proposal.
 Be sure they have a thorough understanding of the scope of the project you expect, and any other requirements, before you sign off on the proposal.
 Remember that they will be planning and leading the project, and will probably be using unskilled youth to do most of the work.
 They should be able to present enough details of the plan to you that you are comfortable that you will be happy with the result after they carry out the project.
 If they are not ready to this degree, ask for corrections before you sign that you have given your approval to the proposal.

 You should encourage regular communication with the Scout as they plan and carry out the project, including any changes they feel are needed.
 You may want to review the final plan details before work starts on the project.

 Building Permits and Authorizations

-If the project will require building permits, you will at least need to inform the Scout, and either obtain the permit or support or assist him in this process.
+If the project will require building permits, you will at least need to inform the Scout, and either obtain the permit or support or assist them in this process.
 The building permit should be issued to your organization.

-Part of his proposal requires him to identify any safety issues he might encounter during the project.
+Part of his proposal requires them to identify any safety issues he might encounter during the project.
 The Guide to Safe Scouting puts some limitations on what Scouts are allowed to do for safety reasons.
 If you are aware of any safety issues, or if you see something being done in an unsafe way, please inform the Scout as soon as possible.

-If you have any questions, do not hesitate to contact any one of the local District Advancement Chairs who are listed at eaglescout.itgo.com/contacts.htm, contact the Scoutís Scoutmaster, or call the Boy Scout council office at 610-696-2900 for contact information.
+If you have any questions, do not hesitate to contact any one of the local District Advancement Chairs who are listed at eaglescout.itgo.com/contacts.html, contact the Scoutís Scoutmaster, or call the Boy Scout council office at 610-696-2900 for contact information.